pjbriggs/ansible-palfinder-galaxy/README.rst

    this needs to be accessible from other systems such as a compute cluster).

- - The galaxy database user password is the same as the user name.

  - To remove the Galaxy database and user from PostgreSQL, become the ``postgres`` user, start the ``psql`` console application and do::

        DROP DATABASE galaxy_palfinder;
        DROP ROLE galaxy;

- - If deploying to a virtual machine and using port forwarding to connect to the Nginx/Galaxy server, it may be necessary to open port 80 on the VM e.g. by editing ``/etc/sysconfig/iptables`` (similarly port 443 for SSL access).

  - The following ports need to be open for various services: